HuiLiu-NOAA/Aeolus-DA-with-GSI/README.md

   main GSI analysis script modified to read Aeolus data and call the TLS bias correction.

 setup2021b.csh:
-  the script to submit Aeolus OSE.
+  the little script to submit Aeolus OSE.

 ----- References and how to cite these codes ----